 Feast of Sharing, taking place at the Palmer Events Center, is the largest community Thanksgiving meal in Austin.
 H-E-B provides 14,000 meals to hungry Austinites with the help of 1,400 volunteers who plate and serve food, do crafts with children in attendance, and many other tasks.
 All volunteers should expect to be up and moving around for their whole shift, and many jobs require carrying trays of food or drinks.

 Volunteers must be 14 years old or older.
 Some tasks require a minimum age of 18.
-All volunteers must sign up individually through www.handsoncentraltexas.org.
 People can volunteer either 3-6:30pm or 6-9pm.

-VOLUNTEER: All the information about parking, minimum ages, and volunteer roles is available at Hands On Central Texas.
+VOLUNTEER: The registration form along with all the information about parking, minimum ages, and volunteer roles is available online here.